RAbraham/mercylog/_sources/intro.md

 Welcome to Mercylog
 ============================

 Mercylog is a library in Python for relational programming.
+It is currently a work in progress and not meant to be used in production or staging or development or anywhere.

 It is inspired by Datalog and its inspirations.

-Its additions to standard Datalog are:
+Its additions to standard Datalog will be:
 - adding time explicitly to relations (inspired by [Dedalus](http://www.neilconway.org/docs/dedalus_dl2.pdf))